jspecify/jspecify/docs/spec.md

         > But, again, _not_ the type parameter itself.

+> When analyzing source code, tools are encouraged to offer an option to issue
-> Tools are encouraged to issue an error for an annotation in an unrecognized
+> an error for an annotation in an unrecognized location (unless they define
-> location in source code unless they define semantics for that location --- and
+> semantics for that location).
+Tools are especially encouraged to issue an
-> especially to issue errors for annotations in intrinsically non-nullable
+> error for an annotation in a location that is intrinsically non-nullable.
+When
-> locations.
-In bytecode, annotations in unrecognized locations may be best
+> reading _bytecode_, however, tools may be best off ignoring an annotation in
-> ignored (again, unless a tool defines semantics for them).
+> an unrecognized location (again, unless they define semantics for that
+> location).

 ## The declaration annotation